 Grand Staircase-Escalante National Monument.
 Extending across a breathtaking 1.9 million acres, the Monument represents a unique combination of archaeological, geological, paleontological, and biological resources.
 These strikingly beautiful and scientifically important lands are divided into three distinct regions: the Grand Staircase, the Kaiparowits Plateau, and the Canyons of the Escalante.
 Nearby communities:

 Escalante and Boulder border the sprawling National Monument and Dixie National Forest.
 They offer excellent access to both.
 Small and friendly towns, they each have motels, fine B&Bs and several restaurants.
-Torrey and Bicknell right off Capitol Reef, is slightly more developed, with numerous hotels and some fun dining.
-CEDAR BREAKS NATIONAL MONUMENT, UT Managed by the Bureau of Land Management, the monument is a "multi-use area" allowing hiking, mountain biking, horseback riding, and backpacking/camping.
-Permits required for overnight use are available at offices in Cannonville, Escalante, Boulder, Big Water and Kanab.
-435-826-5499. www.ut.blm.gov/monument Fishlake National Forest.
+Torrey and Bicknell, right off Capitol Reef, are slightly more developed, with numerous hotels and some fun dining.
+Managed by the Bureau of Land Management, the Monument is a multi use area allowing hiking, mountain biking, horseback riding, and backpacking/camping.
+Permits required for overnight use are

+available at offices in Cannonville, Escalante, Boulder, Big Water and Kanab.
+435-826-5499.

+www.ut.blm.gov/monument

+Fishlake National Forest.